stockparfait/experiments/autocorr/README.md

 The synthetic noise is a bit larger than the real sample, within `+-0.02`, but not by much.
-If we assume that stocks, while correlated among each other, still have some (small) degree of independence, this may bring the correlation noise down when averaged across the entire exchange.
+If we assume that stocks, while correlated among each other, still have some (small) degree of independence, this may bring the auto-correlation noise down when averaged across the entire exchange.

 We still have a case of `k=1` though.
 Let's look a bit closer at it now.
 In particular, let's see how well it holds up on smaller sample sizes, for